5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ```
 </details>

-## Preperatios
+## Preparations

 ### Config adjustments
-- Download the latest EFI folder from the "Releases" Section and unzip it
+- Download the latest EFI folder from the "Releases" section and unzip it
-- Open the config.plist with a plist editor of your choice (I am using OCAT)
+- Open the config.plist with the plist editor of your choice (I am using OCAT)
-- Go to `PlatformInfo/Generic` and generate Serials for `MacBookPro15,4` with GenSMBIOS or OCAT. :warning: Don't change the SMBIOS or the USBMap.kext won't work anymore!
+- Go to `PlatformInfo/Generic` and generate MLB, Serials and ROM for `MacBookPro15,4` with GenSMBIOS or OCAT. :warning: Don't change the SMBIOS or the `USBMap.kext` won't work anymore!
-- If you are using/installing a different OS than macOS Monterey, you need to replace [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases) by the version for the OS you are planning to use.
+- `UEFI/APFS`: change `MinVersion` and `MinDate` to `-1` for macOS Catalina and older.
 - Save your config.plist

 ## Deployment